 - The individual has retired

-- The individual passes away or has become disabled
+- Or the individual passes away or has become disabled

 The IRS created Required Minimum Distributions (RMDs) rules if none of those events occur.
 The required date to begin RMDs is on April 1, of the following year you either reach age 72, or retire (per your plan’s rules).